markgordon22/Travel-Tips-Ireland/README.md

 Responsiveness Testing

 I tested the responsiveness of the website with the use of devices in the chrome developer tools.
+They included the following outlined below and checked if it was successfully responsive

+* Moto G4 -
+* Iphone 4 -
+* Galaxy s5 -
+* Pixel 2 -
+* Pixel 2 XL -
+* Iphone 5/SE -
+* Iphone 6/7/8 -
+* Iphone 6/7/8 plus -
+* Iphone X -
+* Ipad -
+* Ipad prob -
+* Surface Duo -
-*
+* Galaxy fold -

+Desktop responsiveness - successfull